yuzhoumo/blog/content/posts/layover-limbo/index.md

 but also miles away from my destination.
 It's in this liminal space that thoughts can flow unhindered by day-to-day tasks or travel itineraries.

-Was that why I choose this flight?
+Was that why I chose this flight?
 Well, partially.
-It was also because it was the cheapest option at the time, and it was also out of amusement.
+I was amused at the idea of treating Vegas as an "in-between stage" of this trip, and it was also the cheapest option at the time.
 I have a very ironic sense of humor, and stranding myself in sin city to reflect on life was just too funny.
 Imagine journaling in a cigarette-smoke filled casino or doing some soul-searching in front of a strip club!
 How could I pass that opportunity up?

 Jokes aside, there was an urge to test myself: a curiousity of how I'd handle my usual routines juxtaposed against ridiculous circumstances.
 Obviously, I